IvS-Asteroseismology/star_shine/README.md

 If a save_dir is given, the outputs are saved in that directory with either the TIC number or the file name as identifier.
 If not given, files are saved in a subdirectory of where the light curve file is.
 The 'overwrite' argument can be used to overwrite old data or to continue from a previous save file.
 The functions can print useful progress information if verbose=True.
-If an orbital period is known beforehand, this information will be used to find orbital harmonics in the prewhitened frequencies.
+In the case of eclipsing binaries, if an orbital period is known beforehand, this information will be used to find orbital harmonics in the prewhitened frequencies.
 If left zero, a period is found through a combination of phase dispersion minimisation, Lomb-Scargle periodogram and extracted frequencies.
 For the 'analyse_from_tic' function, the files corresponding to the given TIC number are picked out from a list of all available TESS data files, provided by the user, for ease of use.

 Either function can be used for a set of light curves by using: